lucee/lucee-docs/docs/recipes/environment-variables-system-properties.md

 - `class:<class-name>` - the data is sent to an instance of that class that must implement the `java.io.PrintStream` interface
 - `file:<file-path>` - an absolute path to a file name the stream is written to
 - `log` - stream is written to `out.log` in `context/logs/`

+**Environment Variable:** `LUCEE_TASKS_LIMIT`
+**System Property:** `-Dlucee.tasks.limit`
+Defines the maximum number of elements that can be stored in the cfthread scope.
+Once this limit is reached, the oldest entries are automatically removed to make room for new ones.
+The default value is 10000.

 **Environment Variable:** `LUCEE_TEMPLATE_CHARSET`
 **System Property:** `-Dlucee.template.charset`